March 28, 2026

 Each AWS resource in this stack is tagged with three tags: Project, Client, and Environment.
 When you’re running this for multiple clients, you deploy the stack once per client with a different TAG_CLIENT value.

 In AWS Cost Explorer, you can then group by the Client tag and see exactly what each client’s backup solution costs you - compute, storage, API calls, everything.
-For a solution that runs once a day and stores compressed SQL files, you’re looking at well under $1/month per client in most cases.
+The compute cost for running a Lambda function a few minutes per day is negligible.
+Storage is the only variable worth watching, and it scales with how much data you’re actually backing up.

 That’s not the impressive part.
-The impressive part is being able to hand a client a line-item breakdown without having to explain that their costs are buried inside a shared EC2 instance you’re splitting mentally across projects.
+The impressive part is being able to hand a client a line-item breakdown without having to explain that their costs are buried inside a shared server you’re splitting mentally across projects.

 Deployment Is One Script